 While I’m a Christian, I truly believe all places of worship are sacred, because they are to someone.
 Not everyone thinks this way, so I stifled my frustration and tried not be angry or judgemental.
 Instead, I strolled the water’s edge, snapping pictures and thanking the God I believe in for such immense beauty.

 Eventually, the crowds did get to us and we left.
-Just like with Taman Ayun though, after 30-45 minutes, you have kind of seen what you can for.
+Just like with Taman Ayun though, after 30-45 minutes, you have kind of seen what you came for.

 On the way back to our bed and breakfast, we stopped to see Tegalalang – the largest rice terraces in Bali.
 It is darn impressive that rice is grown in muddy fields and harvested by hand.
 Definitely makes me appreciate the little white grain more!
 It’s funny, I always complain that it takes 30 minutes for rice to cook.
 I guess I shouldn’t though since I did have to wade through mud and bend over to pick it before cooking it.
 Traveling really does check your priorities and attitudes.